 The Summer Academy Office is open now.
 Please feel free to stop by and read about the courses or get answers to your questions about Summer Academy.
-Alicia Chen, our Summer Academy Admissions Officer, will again be helping with all aspects of Summer Academy.
+Catherine Huang, our Summer Academy Admissions Officer, will be helping with all aspects of Summer Academy.

 Please refer to the following dates for Summer Academy sign-ups.